Fighting Global Warming With Reasonable Solar Panel Prices In The Philippines

 While these efforts have been effective in cutting down the usage of greenhouse gases, global warming is still happening, and a global-scale solution was needed.
 In 2015, nations around the world met and joined in the Paris Agreement.
 All participating nations in this event have pledged to lessen the usage of greenhouse gases, while also reporting their progress.

-What are the Cause and Effect of Global Warming?
+What Is the Cause and Effect of Global Warming?

 Since people all around the world are now taking active and preventive measures in order to keep the potentially dangerous temperature rises at bay, green technology’s popularity is definitely reaching new heights.
 Investments in renewable energy have skyrocketed, which allows the world’s current scarce resources to stay itself for a little longer, while renewable technologies such as solar, wind, geothermal, or hydro power pick up some of the slack.